-It's important in this frame to remember that texts can both reflect culture, as well as act on culture.
+It's important in this frame to remember that texts can both reflect culture and act on it.

 Some texts, in reaction to limitations in the existing cultural repertoire, end up creating new genres.
 Some texts cover subject matter that would have been seen as controversial for their times, and this has impacted society.
-Some texts take up avant-garde mediums, experimenting with new communication technologies before they are considered to be 'literary'.
+Consider texts such as novels, songs and music videos that get banned for their content, and what insight this can give us into the values, attitudes and beliefs of people in different cultural and historical contexts.